Alec Elliot

-Alexander "Alec" Robert Elliot (born July 5, 1996) is a Canadian competitive Paralympic swimmer.
+Alexander Robert Elliot (born July 5, 1996) is a Canadian competitive Paralympic swimmer.

 Early life

 Elliot began swimming at the age of seven years old with the Region of Waterloo Swim Club.
 After swimming for a year, he took three years off and pursued his interest in minor soccer.
 At the age of 12, he decided to return to competitive swimming.

 Elliot was born with a congenital hand and foot impairment, called Syndactyly, which qualified him for a Para-swimming classification of S10, SB9 and SM10 disability classifications from the International Paralympic Committee (IPC).
 With this international classification, obtained in 2014, he could compete for the Canadian National Para-Swim Team.
 His first international meet was the Pan Pacific Para Swimming Championships competition, held in Pasadena, California.